MatSim91/Milestone-Project-4-The-Hangar/README.md

 ## Testing User Stories

 -   ### First Time Visitor Goals
-    1. As a first time user entering the site
+    1. As a first time user, entering the site I know by the landing page and by vieweing the "All Products" section that the website sells Aircraft Models.
-    2. As a first time user I can navigate via the
+    2. As a first time user, I can navigate via the top navigation menu to view and filter the products and to also register my account.
-    3. As a first time user I can see the
+    3. As a first time user, I can see the all the products in the website by going to the "All products" section via the top nav bar.
+    4. As a first time user, I can filter all the products by their categories or Aircraft types via the top navigation bar to check the products I am most interested in.
+    5. As a first time user, I can check my current cart by clicking on the Cart icon on the top menu and check the products I have added with the quantity and price.
+    6. As a first time user, I can quickly and easily update my cart information by decreasing/increasing the products quantity and then clicking update or by removing a product I don't want it anymore.

 -   ### Returning Visitor Goals
-    1. As a returning user I can
+    1. As a returning user, I can check and sort the Aircraft Models by their price by using the Sort Field and selecting the Price sorting options.
-    2. As a returning user I can
+    2. As a returning user, I can login back with my registered account from previous sessions.
-    3. As a returning user I can
+    3. As a returning user, I can go through the checkout process with my previous information saved there.
-    4. As a returning user I can
+    4. As a returning user, I can check my favorite Aircraft Models types by filtering the types I like the most via the top navigation menu.

 -   ### Frequent Visitor Goals
-    1. As a return user I can
-    2. As a return user I can
-    3. As a return user I can
-    4. As a return user I can
+    1. As a frequent user, I can login back to my account with all my previous information from past purchases added there and also with the order history.
+    2. As a frequent user, I can quickly view all the products by going to "All Products" on the top navigation menu and seeing all the Aircraft Models current in the store.
+    3. As a frequent user, I can see a banner message informing if I will have to pay the shipping price with the current cart and products I have added in the cart.
+    4. As a frequent user, I can quickly add the products to my cart and return to the store using the "Back to the store" button to view and add any more products to the cart.
+    5. As a frequent user, I can leave the website and when I return my session is saved and I can return to vieweing the website and the products without having to login back again and without having to re-add my products to the cart.

 ## Additional Testing